starsnatched/bot3-discord/README.md

 # Features
 It can currently do:
+- Perform an o1-like reasoning before taking an action, resulting in much higher quality of outputs.
 - Store/retrieve information in its long-term memory.
 - Send a text message.
 - Chain multiple tools/messages.